marcoaureliomenezes/Trie_Challenge/readme.md

 #       Data folder: Contains the CSV file and datasets for the assignment 1
 #       (dataTest1.py) and 2 (dataTest2.py).

+#       src folder: Contains StepCounterClass and TimeStampsHandler

-#       src folder: Contains the file with the class StepCounter, where
+#       Contains the file with the class StepCounter, where
 #       all methods about the step counter are implemented.

 #       test1.py file: file that imports dataTest1 dataset and